Company: Montgomery County, MD Government

 Department of Environmental Protection

-DEP is seeking to fill an Environmental Health Specialist III position with an individual that possess a broad range of technical, investigative and regulatory work experience related to the enforcement of environmental laws and regulations.
-The individual will perform complex inspections and investigations of air, water, noise, hazardous waste, and dry weather and suspicious stormwater discharges or other environmental incidents or complaints, and as appropriate enforce environmental laws and regulations, including the issuance of violation notices and citations to individuals and businesses.
+DEP is seeking to fill an Environmental Health Specialist position with an individual that possess a broad range of technical, investigative and regulatory work experience related to the enforcement of environmental laws and regulations.
+The individual will perform inspections and investigations of air, water, noise, hazardous waste, and dry weather and suspicious stormwater discharges or other environmental incidents or complaints, and as appropriate enforce environmental laws and regulations, including the issuance of violation notices and citations to individuals and businesses.

 Key responsibilities include, but are not limited to: